raphaelcdsouza/dotfiles/nvim/README.md

 This configuration includes the following plugins:

+- **[vim-matchup](https://github.com/andymass/vim-matchup)** - Advanced bracket matching and navigation with treesitter integration
+  - Jump between matching pairs with `%`
+  - Highlights matching brackets and pairs
+  - Stopline set to 500 for performance optimization
 - **[Oil.nvim](https://github.com/stevearc/oil.nvim)** - File explorer that lets you edit your filesystem like a buffer
   - Keybindings: `-` to open parent directory, `<leader>-` for floating window
   - Shows hidden files by default with natural ordering